 Process for data discovery

-Whether performing manual data discovery or using more-advanced data discovery software, the process usually boils down to five steps:
+Whether performing manual data discovery or using more-advanced software for big data discovery, the process usually boils down to five steps:

 Smart data discovery tools